dfelinto/blender-manual/manual/video_editing/sequencer/strips/introduction.rst

 Visualization
 =============

-They all become a color-coded strip in the VSE:
+They all become a color-coded strip in the Video Sequencer:

 - Scene strip: Light green.
 - Clip strip: Dark blue.